MEGAN BOWLING, M.A., LMFT #100409

 Have you been reading this in hopes of helping others?
 You’re very kind to want to help others in your life during this time.
 The holidays can be joyous but can also be very overwhelming to others.
 Offering opportunities for check ins can be very helpful.
 This could look like sending a text or starting a conversation, asking if they need help, or offering your time.
 Just the act of showing you care can go a long way.
 I know it sounds simple, but many will find this “simple” act to be extraordinarily helpful.

-Whatever you do for Thanksgiving, may you enjoy the day.
+Whatever you do for the holidays, may you enjoy the day.

 2 Comments